 A healthy board will always have some turnover.
 New blood, new ideas, and new opportunities for growth come with board changes.

-We inducted seven new members: Beverly Beach, Terri Bradley, Mary Horn, Lani Jones, Rebecca Lord, Shawn Mangum, and Bri Troutman.
-All seven are excited for the work that lies ahead, and ready to give back to the animals that deserve so much!
+Current board members: Bri Troutman, Lani Jones, Bob Lee, Kimberly Reece, and Stefanie Hanson.
+All five are excited for the work that lies ahead and ready to give back to the animals that deserve so much!
+These are working board members who donate hours every month in and out of the shelter.